Microsoft PowerToys

-Microsoft PowerToys is a set of freeware (later open source) system utilities designed for power users developed by Microsoft for use on the Windows operating system.
+Microsoft PowerToys is an open source set of system utilities for power users for use on Windows.
 These programs add or change features to maximize productivity or add more customization.
-PowerToys are available for Windows 95, Windows XP, Windows 10, and Windows 11 (and explicitly not compatible with Windows Vista, 7, 8, or 8.1).
+PowerToys are available for Windows 95, Windows XP, Windows 10, and Windows 11 (and are explicitly not compatible with Windows Vista, 7, 8, or 8.1).
 The PowerToys for Windows 10 and Windows 11 are free and open-source software licensed under the MIT License and hosted on GitHub.

 PowerToys for Windows 95

 PowerToys for Windows 95 was the first version of Microsoft PowerToys and included 15 tools for power users.
 It included Tweak UI, a system utility for tweaking the more obscure settings in Windows.
 In most cases, Tweak UI exposed settings that were otherwise only accessible by directly modifying Windows Registry.

 Included components

 The following PowerToys for Windows 95 were available: